box/t3js/docs/guides/thinking-in-t3.md

 1. Explicit is better than implicit.
 1. Loose coupling is important.
-1. Global variables should be avoided so as not to pollute the global scope.
+1. Global variables should be avoided.
-1. Errors should be obvious and have useful messages.
+1. Errors should be obvious and have useful messages during development.

 A lot of the T3 features are best understood by keeping these best practices in mind.